-Even pre-COVID-19, there has been an ongoing steady rise in the number of retailers selling products online.[iii]
+There's been an ongoing steady rise in the number of retailers selling products online[i] even before Covid.
+So, if your business doesn’t already have a web presence, now may be the time to consider it.
 Some operate solely online, while others are bricks-and-mortar businesses that also offer products and services via their websites.

-The internet has transformed marketing opportunities.
-Regardless of sector, product or service, digital should be at the heart of any small business marketing activity.
+The Internet has transformed marketing opportunities for small businesses.
+Regardless of sector, product or service, digital should be at the heart of any marketing activity.

 How to create a website